Unramifiedness of Galois representations attached to weight one Hilbert modular eigenforms mod p: Hecke operators

 Since $(\pi'''_1,\pi'''_2)$ is finite by construction (e.g.~\cite[Tag 01WJ]{stacks-project}), one deduces that $\nu$ is finite, too (e.g.~\cite[Tag 035D]{stacks-project}), which together with the fact that $\overline{Y(\fc)}$ is normal, implies that $\nu$ is an isomorphism (see \cite[Tag 0AB1]{stacks-project}).

-To prove that $(\pi_1, \pi_2)$ is finite, by properness it suffices to show that it is quasi-finite, for which one can restrict to the non-cuspidal locus (since the cuspidal locus consists of points).
+To prove that $(\pi_1, \pi_2)$ is finite, by properness it suffices to show that it is quasi-finite, for which one can restrict to the non-cuspidal locus since the cuspidal locus in $\overline{Y(\fc)}$ consists only of closed points.
 We will establish the finiteness of the morphism $(\pi_1, \pi_2) : Y^1(\fc)\to X^1(\fc) \times X^1(\fc\fp)$ on the level of fine moduli spaces, since taking the quotient by the finite group $E$ preserves this property.
+Let $Z^1(\fc)$ be the relative normalisation of